 Only responsive themes that have outstanding customer reviews have been included here.
 In addition, these themes have premium-quality designs and plenty of customization features as well.

-Here are the top picks for the best free WordPress themes.
+Here are my top picks for best free WordPress themes for 2024.

 1. Challenger by Compete Themes

 Challenger has been designed from the ground up for professional bloggers.
 The lead generation header is great for building your email list.
 As a minimalist theme, Challenger effectively focuses the attention of your visitors on your content.
 This is due largely to the one-column layout.
 Without a sidebar, there are no distractions while someone is reading one of your articles.

 The responsive Challenger theme includes a variety of handy features for showing/hiding elements across the site, displaying excerpts VS full posts, and changing the size of the Featured Images.
 There are also more than 50+ social media icons for linking visitors to your social profiles.
 Challenger is 100% responsive and looks awesome on mobile devices, tablets, and widescreen monitors.

 Want to launch a mobile-friendly news website?
 Mission News is one of the best options on the market.
 Modeled after The New York Times, Mission News has a classic and authoritative style.
 Visitors will instantly recognize your site as a news source and with the three-column layout, you can show off tons of your best content on each page.

 This newspaper WordPress theme has tons of customization options too.
 There are eight widget areas throughout the template you can use to display advertisements and list your posts.
 The Recent Posts Extended widget lets you list your newest posts but with a lot more options than the simple Recent Posts widget that comes with WordPress.
 On top of all this, there are 10 different layouts that you can set for individual posts and pages or entire page types at once.
 It’s a truly customizable theme for newspapers, and there’s even more functionality not covered here.